ngblaylock/nathanblaylock.com/content/enoch-initiative.md

 The Enoch Initiative is a non-profit who helps individuals and groups become self reliant.
 I had a friend from my masters program reach out to me since he was involved with this group, and they asked for some help with branding.
 I was happy to help since I had a lot of experience with branding at Utah State University.

 The Enoch Initiative didn't have much to go on.
 They had a clip-art-ish logo that someone threw together.
 It entailed two hands reaching for each other, but were awkwardly cut off at about mid arm.
 It also had a sun ray around the two.
 They really liked the concept but wanted to try something different.

-<dev-note>Add in old logo</dev-note>
+<content-img src="/img/projects/enoch-initiative/enoch-logo-old.png" alt="Old Enoch Initiative logo" style="mix-blend-mode: multiply;" width="300"></content-img>

 When I see a logo concept, I try to imagine it in a few different places.